open-telemetry/opentelemetry-specification/specification/api-metrics.md

 pre-defined labels is so important for performance that we make it a first-class concept in the API.

-A `LabelSet` is an API object, returned by the SDK through `Meter.DefineLabels(labels)`, that represents a set of "witnessed" labels.
+A `LabelSet` represents a set of labels, i.e., a set of key:value assignments.  `LabelSets` are returned by the SDK through a call to `Meter.DefineLabels(labels)`.
 Applications cannot read the labels belonging to a `LabelSet` object, they are simply a reference to a specific `Meter.DefineLabels()` event.

 Handles and LabelSets support different ways to achieve the same kind of optimization.
 Generally, there is a high cost associated with